devproca/sql-dev-day/README.md

   from person p
   group by last_name;

-Note: more generally, group by is used to collapse rows.
 ```
+Note: group by is used to collapse rows.

 </p></details>